 The National Fenestration Rating Council (NFRC) is an independent organization that tests doors, windows and skylights, and rates them on several measures of energy efficiency (Energy Star qualification is based on two of the NFRC ratings).
 Information on this page includes guidance on window construction and how it can guide buyers in their purchase.
-A link leads to a searchable database of NFRC-certified products are especially useful.
+A link leads to a searchable database of NFRC-certified products.